Sanctions Issues Arising in Corporate Transactions

 All agreements should contain basic representations and warranties about the identity and ownership of the parties.
 To the extent that an agreement is intended to govern a relationship between the parties going forward, it should include covenants of both parties to advise the other if its circumstances change (e.g., if it or any of its owners is added to a sanctions list), as well as covenants to comply with applicable sanctions and export controls, related information exchange and termination rights, and, if applicable, rights and obligations of the parties in connection with any required remedial action.

-The recent OFAC enforcement action against Apollo illustrates the importance OFAC assigns to regular compliance monitoring in the context of customer relationships.
+The OFAC enforcement action against Apollo illustrates the importance OFAC assigns to regular compliance monitoring in the context of customer relationships.
 Although the party to whom Apollo leased aircraft engines failed to comply with lease provisions that prohibited the transfer of the engines to a country subject to US sanctions, and the violations were disclosed voluntarily, OFAC nevertheless penalised Apollo, noting that:

 Notwithstanding the inclusion of this clause, Apollo did not ensure the aircraft engines were utilized in a manner that complied with OFAC’s regulations.
 For example, at the time, Apollo did not obtain U.S. law export compliance certificates from lessees and sublessees.
 Additionally, Apollo did not periodically monitor or otherwise verify its lessee’s and sublessee’s adherence to the lease provision requiring compliance with U.S. sanctions during the life of the lease.

-Caution should be exercised, however, as including unmanageable audit requirements in agreements with customers and other third parties can come back to haunt companies who do not avail themselves of their audit rights.
+Caution should be exercised, however, as including unmanageable audit requirements in agreements with customers and other third parties can come back to haunt companies that do not avail themselves of their audit rights.
 This is another area in which collaboration between various compliance functions within a company can add value.
 For example, personnel who conduct periodic audits for other purposes, such as financial or quality control, can be trained to incorporate checks for sanctions and export compliance into their audit process.

 Purchase agreements typically also contain various provisions under which a buyer may seek indemnification from a seller for breaches of representations and warranties.
 These clauses impose monetary limitations on recovery, require claims to be made within a certain time, and exclude claims for known exceptions disclosed to the buyer.
 Occasionally, however, the parties may agree to include special indemnity provisions relating to potentially significant issues.
-However, it is important to understand that the indemnification clauses, with the representations and warranties, will define the limits of the seller’s responsibility to reimburse the buyer for costs associated with pre-completion compliance lapses.
+However, it is important to understand that the indemnification clauses, read in the context of the representations and warranties, will define the limits of the seller’s responsibility to reimburse the buyer for costs associated with pre-completion compliance lapses.
 As a result, buyers must satisfy themselves during the diligence process that they are willing to bear any enforcement risk not covered by the negotiated indemnity or representation and warranty insurance, which typically excludes coverage of damages arising from known material violations.